Since 1973, the Credit One Charleston Open has been a pioneer in women's professional sports

 After 28 years in Hilton Head, it relocated to a new home in Charleston, South Carolina.
 This partnership between the City of Charleston and Family Circle magazine was the first of its kind in women’s tennis.
 Family Circle magazine was the first title sponsor to partner with city and county municipalities to build a tennis facility of this stature.
 The state-of-the-art facility not only serves as the home for one of the Premier Events in the WTA, but also provides residents of the greater Charleston area access to one of the finest tennis facilities in the southeast.

 In 2015, the Family Circle Cup announced a new partnership with Volvo Car of North America.
 In conjunction with Volvo Car’s first American plant in South Carolina’s Berkley County, the brand became the title sponsor of the WTA Charleston tournament, changing its name to the Volvo Car Open.

 In 2022, renovation and modernization efforts led by Charleston Tennis, LLC, which manages Credit One Stadium under a lease from the city of Charleston, were completed.
-The upgrades have greatly enhanced the stadium experience for patrons, performers, tennis players and event management, allowing the venue to attract world-class athletes and talent to Daniel Island.
-Credit One Stadium will expand from 7,500 seats to 11,000 seats and feature 16 fully conditioned permanent suites, all-new concessions, more bathrooms and a 75,000-square-foot Stage House with a partial roof.
-The Stage House will transform the stadium experience for tennis players, entertainers, media and special guests, offering locker rooms, a gym, training facilities, production and media space, catering amenities and a VIP rooftop restaurant and outdoor bar.
-The roof of the Stage House will also provide partial shade for attendees at the tennis tournament and act as a support structure for concerts and special events.
+The upgrades have greatly enhanced the stadium experience for patrons, talent and event management.
+The stadium has expanded from 7,500 seats to 11,000 seats and now features 16 fully conditioned permanent suites, all-new concessions, additional bathrooms and a 75,000-square-foot Stage House with a partial roof.
+The new Stage House features amenities for tennis players, entertainers, media and special guests, including locker rooms, training facilities, production and media space, catering amenities, a VIP rooftop restaurant, and an outdoor bar.